Samesi

-Samesi is a village in Lucknow, India with a population of 11,646 in 2011.
+Samesi is a village in Lucknow district, India with a population of 11,646 in 2011.
 Samesi is known for its large vegetable market.
 Samesi is the only bazaar that remains open 365 days a year.
 Samesi comes under the Mohanlalganj Block and is the largest gram panchayat in the Mohanlalganj subdivision of Lucknow.
 It contains 28 majras.

 There are two government clinics in Samesi; one is a homeopathic clinic and the other is Ayurvedic.
 There are three government-run schools along with four private schools, an inter-college and an English-medium playschool.
 Along with a big on-road market, there are several grocery shops and general stores across the village.

 There are many mohallas/muhallas (districts or neighborhoods) in the village, namely Thakur Dwara, Bazaar Tola, Kanchan Khera, Mela, Mahua Bagh, Pajawa, Koriyayi, Diha, Singhaniya, Mahamayin, and Chamrahiya.